mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsData) SetReportTheme(v string)
 ```

-SetReportTheme gets a reference to the given datadog.NullableString and assigns it to the ReportTheme field.
+SetReportTheme gets a reference to the given common.NullableString and assigns it to the ReportTheme field.

 <a name="ReportsData.SetReportThemeNil"></a>
 ### func \(\*ReportsData\) [SetReportThemeNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_data.go#L576>)